US Drought Monitor

 Published every Thursday by 8:30 AM ET.
 The map reflects conditions through the preceding Tuesday.
 AGSIST links directly to the official NDMC map with no delay or editorial delay.

-🏛 Crop Insurance Triggers
+🏛 Crop Insurance & Drought

 💧 Basis Impact